webauthn-open-source/fido2-lib/README.md

 For a real-life example, refer to [OWASP Single Sign-On](https://github.com/OWASP/SSO_Project).

+## Migration from v2 to v3

+Generally v3 is assumed to be completely compatible with v2 - compatibility should have increased.
+As many inner workings have been changed, please verify that your application still works with v3 and report issues, if you newly encounter bugs.

 ## Sponsor

 Work for this project was supported by [Adam Power](https://github.com/apowers313).